gruntwork-io/boilerplate/_docs/README.md

   so you can use paths relative to the file from which you are calling the `shell` helper.
 Any argument you pass of the form `ENV:KEY=VALUE` will be set as an environment variable for the command rather than an argument.
 For another way to execute commands, see [hooks](#hooks).
-* `templateFolder`: Return the value of the `--template-folder` command-line option.
+* `templateFolder`: Return the value of the template working dir.
+This is the value of the `--template-url` command-line option if local template, or the download dir if remote template.
 Useful for building relative paths.
 * `outputFolder`: Return the value of the `--output-folder` command-line option.
 Useful for building relative paths.
 * `envWithDefault NAME DEFAULT`: Render the value of environment variable `NAME`.
 If that environment variable is empty or not defined, render `DEFAULT` instead.